-After I cleaner it up, I lightly sanded the entire piece because it looked like someone had painted and then repainted and repainted.
+After I cleaned it up, I lightly sanded the entire piece because it looked like someone had painted and then repainted and repainted.
 Then I filled in the “holes” as well as I could with wood filler.
-Then I sanded again…
+Then I sanded again.

 This table has really been more of an experiment because I had only planned on doing a little sanding, then a few coats of MILK PAINT and then distressing.
 But the more I worked, the more ideas I had, and the more work it became.

-After I sanded it, I painted it with General Finishes Milk paint old White.
+After I sanded the coffee table, I painted it with General Finishes Milk paint old White.

 I still wanted to add a little more color.